rcl-coding/tutorial-staticwebsite/lesson5.md

 </section>
 ```

-- In the style.css file, add the style for the gallery controller
+- In the style.css file, add the style for the gallery controller.

 ```css
 #gallery-controller {